Ong Bak 3: Plot

-Rajasena visits Bhuti's ruined castle to remove his curse, but Bhuti reveals the curse to be his work all along, done to usurp Rajasena and becoming the new king.
-After a battle against his soldiers, Bhuti kills Rajasena, but the latter gives a curse to Bhuti like the previous king did to Rajasena.
+Rajasena visits Bhuti's ruined castle to remove his curse, but Bhuti reveals the curse to be his work all along, done to usurp Rajasena as the new king.
+After a battle against his soldiers, Bhuti kills Rajasena, but the latter curses Bhuti in turn.
 Bhuti sends soldiers to kill Tien, but the latter defeats them, albeit only to find the village in ruins and the surviving villagers kidnapped.
 The usurper has enslaved them in his palace, where he is having elephants killed to drink their blood.
 Tien then visits Master Bua, who tells him he has been chosen to drive off ignorance, and then resolves to go to Bhuti's palace to stop him.

-Confronted by Tien, Bhuti boasts that he feeds on Tien's negative emotions and uses his power to summon an eclipse, and when Pim reveals herself as Tien's companion, Bhuti kills her.
-This makes Tien give in to anger, driving him to fight through the guards with feral violence, but Bhuti ultimately defeats him by throwing a spear through his chest.
-As he falls dying, Tien remembers Bua's teachings, and suddenly the entire battle and Pim's death are revealed to be all an illusion.
+Confronted by Tien, Bhuti boasts that he feeds on Tien's negative emotions.
+He uses his power to summon an eclipse and kills Pim.
+This makes Tien give in to anger and fight through the guards with feral violence, but Bhuti ultimately defeats him by throwing a spear through his chest.
+As he falls dying, Tien remembers Bua's teachings, and the entire battle and Pim's death are revealed to be all an illusion.
 Now in a higher state of mind, Tien shatters Bhuti's powers and dispels the eclipse.
-Enraged, Bhuti attacks Tien, but the latter overcomes him, and although the spear is thrown again, this time Tien catches it with his hands.
-While fighting on the royal ledge above the arena, Tien holds Bhuti aloft by his chin and drops him over a furious elephant, whose tusk breaks and mortally impales Bhuti.
+Tien overcomes Bhuti in a fight, and this time Tien catches the spear with his hands pressed together.
+At the end, Tien holds Bhuti aloft by his chin and drops him off the royal ledge over a furious elephant, whose tusk breaks and mortally impales Bhuti.
 With good having triumphed over evil, the elephant, now resembling the one-tusk Ganesha, raises his head in a victorious trumpet.

 Beginning life anew, the final scene shows Tien, Pim and the remaining villagers bowing before the Ong Bak.